itevie/trancer/README.md

 ## Installing the bot yourself

 Here are the steps to install it on your own computer:
-⚠️ **Important:** Make sure your name is not Michi, Ether, Tael, Kona, Eden, or Kappa.

 1. Make sure you have [Node.JS](https://nodejs.org/en/download/prebuilt-installer) installed on your computer
 2. Download the repository, using `Code > Download Zip` or `git clone https://github.com/itevie/hypno-discord-bot`